 The ME shall either utilise the "Operator controlled PLMN Selector with Access Technology" that it has stored locally on the ME, or the Operator controlled PLMN Selector with Access Technology" stored in the SIM, for the purposes of PLMN selection.

 The "HPLMN Selector with Access Technology", "User Controlled PLMN Selector with Access Technology" and "Operator Controlled PLMN Selector with Access Technology" data files in the SIM include associated access technologies for each PLMN entry, see 3GPP TS 31.102 [40].
 The PLMN/access technology combinations are listed in priority order.
 If an entry indicates more than one access technology, then no priority is defined for the access technologies within this entry and the priority applied to each access technology within this entry is an implementation issue.
 If no particular access technology is indicated in an entry, it shall be assumed that all access technologies supported by the ME apply to the entry.
 If an entry only indicates access technologies not supported by the ME, the entry shall be ignored.
 If an entry indicates at least one access technology supported by the ME, the entry shall be used in the PLMN selection procedures if the other criteria defined for the specific PLMN selection procedures are fulfilled.

+A threshold for an access technology in the "Operator controlled signal threshold per access technology" data files in the SIM is applicable for any PLMN in the access technology.

 The Mobile Equipment stores a list of "equivalent PLMNs".
 This list is replaced or deleted at the end of each location update procedure, routing area update procedure, GPRS attach procedure, tracking area update procedure, EPS attach procedure, and registration procedure.
 The list is deleted by an MS attached for emergency bearer services or for access to RLOS after detach or registered for emergency services after de-registration.
 The stored list consists of a list of equivalent PLMNs as downloaded by the network plus the PLMN code of the registered PLMN that downloaded the list.
 All PLMNs in the stored list, in all access technologies supported by the PLMN, are regarded as equivalent to each other for PLMN selection, cell selection/re-selection and handover.

 When the MS reselects to a cell in a shared network, and the cell is a suitable cell for multiple PLMN identities received on the BCCH or on the EC-BCCH the AS indicates these multiple PLMN identities to the NAS according to 3GPP TS 44.018 [34], 3GPP TS 44.060 [39], 3GPP TS 25.304 [32], 3GPP TS 36.304 [43] and 3GPP TS 38.304 [61].
 The MS shall choose one of these PLMNs.
 If the registered PLMN is available among these PLMNs, the MS shall not choose a different PLMN.